This small gallery just off the Petit Socco shows local mixed media artists and has a collection of books and clothing.

 Old Spanish Church

 Mother Teresa's Missionaries of Charity, a handful of Indian, French and Spanish nuns, work from the Old Spanish Church in the medina....

-From the Petit Socco in the medina, Rue Jemaa el-Kebir (formerly Rue de la Marine) leads east past the Grande Mosquée.
-It is said to...
+From the Petit Socco in the medina, Rue Jemaa el-Kebir leads east past this mosque, which at one time housed a Portuguese church.
+A...